socrata/python-101/lessons/0-install-python.md

 ## Running Python ##

-To start an interactive Python session, run the program called "IDLE 3" from the Launchpad.
+To start an interactive Python session, run the program called "IDLE" from the Launchpad.